richardelchaar/advertis-platform/README.md

 Beyond the initial gaming demo, the Advertis service is architected for broad vertical integration.
 It can seamlessly adapt to power:

+  * **AI Story Teller**: Dynamically generate stories where characters use or interact with real products, creating a sponsored, immersive narrative (e.g., a hero using a Stanley Thermos on a cold mountain).
   * **Tutoring Platforms**: An assistant can integrate real-world products into math and physics problems, making abstract concepts more tangible (e.g., *"Calculate the acceleration of a Tesla Model S from 0-60 mph..."*).
   * **Cooking Apps**: A recipe assistant can suggest specific, branded products for an ingredient list, offering users convenience while driving affiliate revenue.
-  * **Dynamic NPC Conversations**: Enhance game realism by having non-player characters mention real-world brands (e.g., grabbing a Coca-Cola) or in-world lore items during dialogue.
+  * **Dynamic NPC Conversations**: Enhance realism by having video game characters mention the new Nike shoes they just bought.
-  * **Personal Companions**: A conversational AI can recommend a specific brand of tea during a conversation about relaxation or a particular app when discussing productivity.

 -----